 The scary coronaviruses

 Two of the most well-known of the deadly types are responsible for SARS and MERS.
 Each of these diseases has caused global outbreaks in the past.
 In December 2019, another virus joined these dangerous cousins.
-For now, the World Health Organization is calling this latest member of the family 2019 novel coronavirus, or 2019-nCoV.
+Scientists are calling it SARS-CoV-2.
+The name reflects this germ’s close similarity to the original SARS coronavirus.

 The ability to damage the lungs can make these coronaviruses especially serious.
 In 2003 and 2004, SARS sickened 8,096 people in 26 countries.
 It also killed nearly one in every 10 of them.